catalyst-team/hydra-slayer/docs/pages/examples.rst

       _target_: torch.utils.data.DataLoader
       # TODO: will not work as dict will be retuned, not dataset
       dataset:
-        # read dataset from "dataset.yaml",
-        # roughly equivalent to
+        # Read dataset from "dataset.yaml", roughly equivalent to
         # with open("dataset.yaml") as stream:
         #     params = yaml.safe_load(stream)
         _target_: yaml.safe_load